What is intestacy? A brief look at intestacy and the intestacy rules in England and Wales

-My late husband did not make a will.
+My late husband did not make a Will.
 He has children with his ex-girlfriend and we have children of our own.
 He had some investments and a collection of antiques.
 Who will inherit his estate?

 We are not married but have lived together for 10 years and have young children.
-Do we need wills?
+Do we need Wills?

-The Intestacy Rules fail to make adequate financial provision for me.
+The intestacy rules fail to make adequate financial provision for me.
 Is there anything I can do?

-Possibly.
-If you are a spouse, a cohabitee, a child or someone who was supported by the deceased then you may be able to make a claim under the Inheritance (Provision for Family and Dependents) Act 1975.
+If you are a spouse, a cohabitee, a child or someone who was supported by the deceased then you may be able to make a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
 But don’t delay, you only have 6 months from the Grant to make a claim.

-My wife has died and did not make a will.
+My wife has died and did not make a Will.
 We owned our house as beneficial joint tenants.
 Will I get the house?

 Yes.
 The property will pass directly to you under the rules of survivorship.
-Joint property is not included in the estate for distribution either under a will or under the Intestacy Rules.
+Joint property is not included in the estate for distribution either under a Will or under the Intestacy Rules.

-Why is a will so important?
+Why is a Will so important?

 It provides certainty as to who should inherit your estate and can also help limit the Inheritance Tax liability payable on your death.
-This means more of your assets go to your loved ones and less to the Taxman.
+This means more of your assets go to your loved ones and less to the taxman.